Ty-von-0/Data-Analysis-Project-YP/README.md

 ## Project Purpose
 The core purpose of this project is to:
-### Analyze Calgary youth crime trends and compare them to synthetic participation data from the Hand2Hand Youth Program to illustrate how structured, community‑based programs can reduce risk and keep youth safe.
+### Analyze Calgary youth crime trends and compare them to synthetic participation data to illustrate how structured, community‑based programs can reduce risk and keep youth safe.
-The Hand2Hand Youth Program is used as the narrative foundation, but **all program data is synthetic** to protect privacy while still enabling meaningful analysis.
+My experience working with a calgary based youth program is used as the narrative foundation, but **all program data is synthetic** to protect privacy while still enabling meaningful analysis.
 This project demonstrates how:
 - Higher program attendance correlates with lower risk exposure
 - Time spent in supervised activities reduces opportunities for crime involvement